 GUEST WON’T LEAVE HOUSE FLORIDA

-Are you a Palm Beach County Florida homeowner that is involved in a situation where you have an invited guest that has overstayed their welcome and will not leave your Palm Beach County Florida home?
-Perhaps you own a home in Palm Beach County Florida and have had a recent break-up with a girlfriend or boyfriend and they just refuse to leave.
-Maybe as a result of the Coronavirus, you have a family that cannot and will not leave your home.
-Possibly you have squatters occupying your home without ever having permission to be there at all.
+Are you a Palm Beach County Florida homeowner that is involved in a situation with a guest?
+Do you have an invited guest that has overstayed their welcome and refuses to leave your Palm Beach County Florida home?
+Perhaps you had a recent break-up with a girlfriend or boyfriend and they just refuse to leave.
+Maybe as a result of the Coronavirus, you have a family that refuses to leave your home.
+Possibly you have squatters occupying your home and they never even had permission to be there.

 1. Can I lock them out;

 3. How long does it take?

 What first needs to be determined is if a landlord/tenant relationship exists.
 Was money or rent exchanged in order to stay at the home?
 If NO, depending on a few factors that an experienced Unlawful Detainer Attorney will analyze, you most likely will have an action for Unlawful Detainer in order to regain exclusive possession of the home.

 - “Landlord” means the owner or lessor of a dwelling unit.

 - “Tenant” means any person entitled to occupy a dwelling unit under a rental agreement.

 - “Premises” means a dwelling unit and the structure of which it is a part and a mobile home lot and the appurtenant facilities and grounds, areas, facilities, and property held out for the use of tenants generally.

 - “Rent” means the periodic payments due the landlord from the tenant for occupancy under a rental agreement and any other payments due the landlord from the tenant as may be designated as rent in a written rental agreement.